MatSciRE/Material_Science_Relation_Extraction/README.md

             Please refer the following github page to understand more about how to train/test the model:- https://github.com/nusnlp/PtrNetDecoding4JERE

-    4. For BERT, RoBERTa, MatBERT, SciBERT models, use helper.py to change the embeddings.
+    4. For BERT, RoBERTa, MatBERT, SciBERT models, use helper.py to change the embeddings before running the models.
        Follow the MatBERT_Final.ipynb file for examples.

 =============================== END ====================================